morph::scale

 morph::vvec<S> getParams() { return this->params; }

 You can only set the params if you already know the gradient and offset for your scaling.
-If you only know the expected range of values for your scaling, you can use these to ‘compute an autoscale’:
+If you only know the expected range of input values for your scaling, you can use these to compute the scaling for the output range:

 // Set up linear scaling so that numbers in range [-10, 10] get scaled to [0,5]